NangoHQ/nango/docs/docs/quickstart.md

 ### REST API

-You can use the Nango [Connections REST API](reference/connections-api.md) to retrieve connection details & the current access token:
+You can also use the Nango [Connections REST API](reference/connections-api.md) to retrieve connection details & the current access token:

 <Tabs groupId="deployment" queryString>
   <TabItem value="cloud" label="Nango Cloud">